unixdaddy/do_ansible/README.md

 2. K8s Master / Worker (Local)
 3. DigitalOcean Droplets - Ubuntu 20.04/20.10 and Centos 8.3 (Cloud)

-The playbooks aim is to deploy K8s environment - 1 Master and X number of workers locally (pre-provisioned VMs in Virtualbox) and in the cloud to DigitalOcean (provisioning the droplets in the process).
+The playbooks aim is to deploy K8s environment - 1 Master and X number of workers either locally (on existing VMs in Virtualbox) or in the cloud to DigitalOcean (provisioning the droplets in the process).

 There are 4 playbooks in the repo
-- module-role.yml - uses a role to deploy a droplet on Digital Ocean (ansible-engine digitalocean module)
+- module-role.yml - uses a role to deploy a droplet on DigitalOcean (ansible-engine digitalocean module)
+  - used for basic testing of deploying droplets on DigitalOcean
-- collection-tower.yml - uses a role to deploy a droplet on Digital Ocean (community.digitalocean collection)
+- collection-tower.yml - uses a role to deploy a droplet on DigitalOcean (community.digitalocean collection)
+  - used for basic testing of deploying droplets on DigitalOcean
-- do-deploy-k8s.yml - uses a role to deploy X number of droplets on Digital Ocean and provision K8s (Centos/Redhat/Ubuntu) (community.digitalocean collection)
+- do-deploy-k8s.yml - uses a role to deploy X number of droplets on DigitalOcean and provision K8s (Centos/Redhat/Ubuntu) (community.digitalocean collection)
+  - used for deploying droplets on DigitalOcean and then provisioning K8s master/worker nodes
 - deploy-k8s.yml - uses a role to provision K8s on pre-provisioned VMs (Centos/Redhat/Ubuntu) (community.digitalocean collection)
+  - used for provisioning K8s master/worker nodes on existing VMs

 The focus will be on the last 2 playbooks

-**How To Use**
+**_How To Use_**

 *Set your DigitalOcean Token as an environment variable - export OAUTH_TOKEN=XXXXXXxxxxxxxxxxXXXXXXXXxx*